 In front of it is a open air auditorium which is usually used for celebrating outdoor concerts.

-John Rylands Library in Manchester
+John Rylands Library and its neo-Gothic style

 Walking by Deansguntil Towards the north you reach the financial zone Spiningfields, and along with it, it is essential that you visit the John Rylands Library,